-As discussed in Note V.F., to the financial statements, the City has restated beginning net position within governmental activities, business-type activities, and water/sewer funds for the implementation of GASB Statement No. 75.
+As discussed in Note V.F., to the financial statements, the City has restated beginning net position within governmental activities, business-type activities, and beginning fund balance for governmental and proprietary funds for the change in classification of a special revenue fund, correction of accrued liabilities, accrued receivables and accounting for special assessments.
 Our opinion is not modified with respect to these matters.